 - A bunch of photos

-It’s not a long walk, with four access points that take you straight to the summit.
+It’s not a long walk, with four access points that take you straight to the summit making is a worthwhile place to visit in Wellington.
 You can see the peak from the city (look for the TV tower to the northwest.
 I can’t believe it took me 30 years to hike up.

 The summit is somewhere between 420 metres and 445 metres above sea level depending on what source you use.
 Depending on the route you take, you’ll walk between 3.5 an 5km total.